tejas-mn/SSH-Remote-Access/README.md

  Under guidance of "Vimal Daga Sir"

-1>Python CGI can be used to access remote server for web purposes..
+1>Python CGI can be used to access remote server for web purposes.. to run commands and running docker you can open gui applications ...
 The Above folder contains script to run commands through cgi

 2>PHP code folder contains script which can be used to run commands and  open gui applications on server.